simonliska/fleetdm-k8s-deployment/readme.md

+# Note
+As of ~ May 2024 is k8s deplotment depricated, can't guaratee it will work.
+Charts are still released at [Fleetdm](https://github.com/fleetdm/fleet/tree/main/charts/fleet)/.

 # Intro
 Let's deploy *Fleetdm* into Kubernetes using *k3d*, setup agent into *Vagrant* vm and create *Github CI/CD* pipeline to manage Fleetdm recources.